Disasters and the Environment are Connected

 Along with the significant human toll of disasters, extreme events can directly affect the environment by causing physical damage that changes the landscape, waterways, and ecosystems.
 The process of rebuilding infrastructure, water supply systems, and livelihoods can cause a sudden demand for building materials and an over-extraction of natural resources.
 A degraded environment also contributes to human vulnerability, perpetuating the disaster-rebuild-disaster cycle.

 Ignoring the environmental implications of disasters can leave people and nature more exposed to future risk while perpetuating environmental injustices.
 A forward-looking approach to disaster reconstruction and risk reduction includes employing natural assets such as food, water, shelter, and psychological and spiritual well-being.
 By making environmental issues a pillar of disaster recovery strategies, communities can rebuild more safely and strengthen their resilience to future shocks.

-World Wildlife Fund (WWF) Environment and Disaster Management (EDM) program collaborates with humanitarian and development agencies, the United Nations (UN), academic institutions and others to integrate environmental considerations into disaster recovery, reconstruction, and risk reduction programs and policies, and to learn and develop new approaches.
-The program was formed during the aftermath of the Indian Ocean Tsunami, and in the years since we have worked in partnership to provide support, training, and development of new approaches for environmentally responsible disaster management in Belize, Chile, Ecuador, Fiji, Guatemala, Haiti, Indonesia, the Maldives, Nepal, Pakistan, the Philippines, Sri Lanka, and Thailand.
+The World Wildlife Fund (WWF) Environment and Disaster Management program collaborates with humanitarian nongovernmental organizations, government agencies, the United Nations, and academic institutions to integrate environmental considerations into disaster recovery, reconstruction, and risk reduction programs and policies.
+The initiative was formed during the aftermath of the 2004 Indian Ocean Tsunami.
+In the years since, it has provided support and training for crafting new approaches to environmentally responsible disaster management worldwide.